Alps - Day 2 : Rain, Rice, and Lettuce

 Bram told me what he had eaten for dinner while his parents were on vacation.
-Two days he had eaten nothing but rice and lettuce.
+For two days, he had eaten nothing but rice and lettuce.
 I asked what kind of sauce he ate with it.
 None.
-He only had just eaten bare rice with some lettuce.
+He only had just eaten plain rice with some lettuce.
 After the lettuce ran out he just ate rice for multiple dinners.
 He said it was too much trouble to also make sauce.
 On a different night he had eaten an entire kilo of sausage.
 I thought that could be tasty, but Bram said it wasn't.
-That was because it hadn't been cooked completely.
+That was because it hadn't been cooked thoroughly.

 Near Konz we needed to cross a river.
-According to our map there was only a railroad bridge and the next one for cyclists was 10 kilometers away.
-Jorien's dad apparently had different maps or a lot of experience cycling here, because next to the train-track was a cycling path.
+According to our map there was only one railroad bridge, with the next one 10 kilometers away.
+Jorien's dad apparently had different maps or a lot of experience cycling in the area because there was a cycling path next to the train track.
 In Saarburg we took a campsite.
-After showering we laid down on our bivy bags and a Dutch couple came over to talk.
+After showering, we laid down on our bivy bags and a Dutch couple came over to talk.
 They had seen us cycling through the rain earlier today.
-The woman said about her husband 'yes and he wants to cycle to Rome one day', with which she meant to say he didn't realize how shitty it could get.
+The woman said about her husband, 'yes, and he wants to cycle to Rome one day', with which she meant to say he didn't realize how shitty it could get.

 This time we didn't need tokens to shower.
-They had come up with a different trick so that, after cycling through the rain the entire day and paying 15 euros for the campsite, we still couldn't shower properly.
+They had devised a different trick so that, after cycling through the rain the entire day and paying 15 euros for the campsite, we still couldn't shower properly.
 These showers only stayed on for 5 minutes, after which you needed to wait another 5 minutes to go again.
-After the first 5 minutes had passed I quickly dried myself, put on my pants, and walked to the adjacent stall with the rest of my clothes.
+After the first 5 minutes had passed, I quickly dried myself off, put on my pants, and walked to the adjacent stall with the rest of my clothes.
 That also worked.